-In addition we only need the logical signs for the symbolic presentation of the axioms, namely first the signs for generality and existence: if P(x)is a predicate referring to the object x then (x)P(x) means: "All x have the property P(x)." (x) is named the "for-all-sign", (Ex) the "there-issign".
-For-all-sign and there-is-sign can refer to any other variable y, z, uin the same way it refers to x.
+In addition we only need the logical signs for the symbolic presentation of the axioms, namely first the signs for generality and existence: if P(x) is a predicate referring to the object x, then (x)P(x) means, "all x have the property P(x)," and (Ex)P(x) means "there is an x with the property P(x)." (x) is named the "for-all-sign," and (Ex) the "there-is-sign."
+The for-all-sign and there-is-sign can refer to any other variable y, z, u in the same way they can refer to x.
 The variable belonging to such a sign is "bound" by this sign, in the same way an integration variable is bound by the integration sign, so that the whole statement does not depend on the value of the variables.